Clement-Moreau-Info/FTH/README.md

 ### Sim function
 ------------

-The $im:Σ x Σ -> [0,1] function defined the similarity between all symbols in the alphabet of sequences Σ.
+The sim:Σ x Σ -> [0,1] function defined the similarity between all symbols in the alphabet of sequences Σ.

 Basicaly, we can use the trival distance function.